-- pH ranged between 7.0 and 7.22 during the deployment period, with an average of 7.10 pH units. - The pH data was very consistent early in the deployment, however readings began to drift upwards in late June as the sensor began to fail.
-A QA sonde was periodically used to confirm elevated pH readings were inaccurate while awaiting delivery of replacement sensor. - pH readings remained within the acceptable range for the protection of aquatic life as outlined by the Canadian Council of Ministers of the Environment (CCME) (2007) until its failure in late June.
+- pH ranged between 6.96 and 7.09 during the deployment period, with an average of 7.03 pH units. - The pH data was very consistent during this deployment, and was not affected by the large stage increases. - Throughout the deployment, pH remained within the acceptable range for the protection of aquatic life as outlined by the Canadian Council of Ministers of the Environment (CCME) (2007).